JustMrArgus/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor 🎓 known 🖐️ used
+  - constructor 🖐️ used
-  - new 🎓 known 🖐️ used
+  - new 🖐️ used
-  - Static method 🎓 known 🖐️ used
+  - Static method 🖐️ used
-  - Method 🎓 known 🖐️ used
+  - Method 🖐️ used
   - Async method 👂 heard
   - Getters, Setters 🎓 known
   - Public fields 🎓 known